msuv08/seam-carving/README.md

 </div>

+### Optimal Pixel Paths
+- Once a gradient map has been produced, the process to identify pixel paths is made easier.
+The next step is generating heat maps, in both the vertical and horizontal directions
+-
-- Once we have a gradient map, the process to identify pixel paths is made easier.
-The simple Sobel convolution filter helped us identify "important" areas in our input image, which will consequently be ignored by the seam-carving algorithm.
+- The simple Sobel convolution filter helped us identify "important" areas in our input image, which will consequently be ignored by the seam-carving algorithm.
 - Since pixel paths will be continuos, they will be defined as having 3 ways to branch out, better known as an 8-connected path.

 <div align="center">